 afternoon, we wanted a nice lunch, and instead, that restaurant made my

 wife cry a little.

 I drove past the 'Palace' again a week ago, and it’s out of business.
-It’s silly for me to have smiled when I saw that, but smile I did, as I tapped Steph’s empty seat in the car.
+I smiled when I saw that, and tapped Steph’s empty seat in the car.
 “Hey, honey,” I said, “Remember when they wouldn’t serve us lunch?”